codemacabre/codemacabre-com/src/writing/dags-in-d3.md

 We have a little more setup to do before adding anything we can see to the graph.

-Initialise a new dagre graph with the following line:
+Initialise a new graph using the dagre-d3 library with the following line:

 ```js
 const graph = new dagreD3.graphlib.Graph().setGraph({});